northwestcoder/simpledatagen/README.md

 ## example03.py

-Using flask (you will need to _pip install flask_ in your python environment), we create a simple endpoint "/payload" which will autogenerate 1,000 lines of fake data by calling example01.
+Using flask (you will need to _pip install flask_ in your python environment), we create a simple endpoint "/payload" which will autogenerate 1,000 lines of fake data by calling example01. each page refresh will recall the data gen.